JuliaData/DataFrames.jl/docs/src/man/joins.md

 ```

-In order to join data tables on keys which have different names in the left and right tables, you may pass `(left, right)` tuples or `left => right` pairs as `on` argument:
+In order to join data frames on keys which have different names in the left and right tables,
+you may pass `(left, right)` tuples or `left => right` pairs as `on` argument:

 ```jldoctest joins
 julia> a = DataFrame(ID = [20, 40], Name = ["John Doe", "Jane Doe"])